hetmanskyi-cloud/AWS/terraform/modules/s3/README.md

   - Configures CORS rules for the WordPress media bucket to allow cross-origin access.
 - **DynamoDB Integration**:
   - DynamoDB table for Terraform state locking with KMS encryption and point-in-time recovery.
+- **S3 Bucket Notifications**:
+  - Sends notifications to an SNS topic for object creation and deletion events in all buckets.

 ---